 A theoretical physicist, author, cosmologist and director of research at Cambridge University’s Centre for Theoretical Cosmology, Hawking defied all the odds after being diagnosed as having only two years to live.
 His determination, despite having MND, has been an inspiration to thousands of other people who have the condition, instilling hope within others.
 He has become a role model, thanks to his unique achievements.

 His theories about quantum gravity and black holes have made the complex topic fascinating for a broader public audience.

-Hawking has used a wheelchair for most of his adult life – and since 1985 has spoken through his computer system, operated by his cheek.
-He now has round-the-clock care but he hasn’t let this slow him down, working for three decades as a full professor of mathematics at Cambridge University.
-In interviews, he has said that he doesn’t require a ventilator to assist with his breathing.
+Hawking used a wheelchair for most of his adult life – and since 1985 he had spoken through his computer system, operated by his cheek.
+Although he required round-the-clock care, he never let this slow him down, working for three decades as a full professor of mathematics at Cambridge University.
+In interviews, he said that he didn’t require a ventilator to assist with his breathing.

 MND’s Variable Progress